nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list tutors.
+1. User __requests to list tutors (UC0002)__.
 2. TutorTracker shows a list of tutors.
-3. User requests to export a tutor's details and notes in the list by index.
+3. User requests to export a tutor's details,subject list and notes in the list, by index.
-4. Text file containing tutor's details and notes created.
+4. Text file containing tutor's details,subject list and notes created.

     Use case ends.

 **Extensions**